 What we see today is the land which has been uplifted by the tectonic movements by the process of erosion due to wind and water.
-In geological terms, it is relatively young land, formed just a few million years ago.
+In geological terms, it is a relatively young land, formed just a few million years ago.

 Here the people pray for Sun and not for rains for their daily source of water.
 As the sun shines, the snow on the glaciers melt flowing in streams and later taking the shape of rivers.

-The earliest history known of this region is that of the Namgyal dynasty, which ruled this tough terrain in equal tough manner for nearly 900 years.
-Starting from the 10th century till the interference of the Jammu king and later the British, Ladakh remained under the reigns of the Namgyal who not only were responsible for the extension of their kingdom, but also responsible for prevailing peace in the region.
-Buddhism was offered a vast patronage in this region, mostly due to its proximity to Tibet and its isolation from the plains.
+The earliest history known of this region is that of the Namgyal dynasty, which ruled this tough terrain in an equally tough manner for nearly 900 years.
+Starting from the 10th century till the interference of the Jammu king and later the British, Ladakh remained under the reigns of the Namgyal who not only were responsible for the extension of their kingdom but also responsible for prevailing peace in the region.
+Buddhism was offered vast patronage in this region, mostly due to its proximity to Tibet and its isolation from the plains.
 Being the main stoppage in between the silk route, Buddhism grew and kept its traditions alive in these arduous terrains.

-Ladakh has often changed names, all of which give a good description of the conditions prevailing in the region are Lad wags, meaning land below the mountain passes; Bladwags which means the land of the lama and one is Maryul, the red country.
+Ladakh has often changed names, all of which give a good description of the conditions prevailing in the region are Lad wags, meaning land below the mountain passes; Bladwags which means the land of the lama and one is Mary, the red country.

 Ladakh is one of the lowest population densities in the world having 2 inhabitants per kilometer.
-The imposing mountains, the dry terrains, the chilly weather and the overpowering silence.
+The imposing mountains, the dry terrains, the chilly weather, and the overpowering silence.
 But the smiling faces of those 2 inhabitants in one km area make all the difference.